 Deep-sea sediments from IODP Expedition 353 will be solvent extracted and, following wet chemistry column chromatography, analysed by GC-MS, LC-MS and LCMS-TOF to determine biomarker ratios.
 GC-MS and LC-MS analysis will be performed at the Open University, with LCMS-TOF analysis carried out at Manchester Metropolitan University (MMU) with R. Sparkes.
 Biomarker ratios will be used to determine sediment runoff and climatic conditions via the BIT index, TEX86, MBT/CBT and R’soil .
 Samples for bulk organic carbon isotope analysis (δ13Corg) and C/N ratio will be prepared and analysed by EA-IRMS at OU.
 K Littler will provide Pliocene benthic foraminiferal stable oxygen isotope and other organic geochemical data for comparison with the new data set generated here.

 Training and Skills

-Scientific communication through writing, poster and oral presentations to academic and non-academic audiences
+Scientific communication through writing, poster and oral presentations to academic and non-academic audiences.

-- Co-supervise on your own devised OU’s master’s project and online teaching opportunities via the Open University Virtual Learning Environment are also available, including teaching on the new Massive Open Online Courses (MOOCs).
+Online teaching opportunities via the Open University Virtual Learning Environment are also available, including teaching on the new Massive Open Online Courses (MOOCs).